openaustralia/infrastructure/README.md

 We're trying to get the [changes merged into Ansible](https://github.com/ansible/ansible-modules-extras/pull/269).

 In the meantime, our updated version is used and included automatically from `custom_modules/library/dnsmadeeasy.py`

+## Backups

+Data directories of servers are backed up to S3 using Duply.
+For most servers this means backing up the automysqlbackup directory.

+Using the `automysqlbackup` profile as an example, to run a backup manually you'd log in as root and run `duply automysqlbackup backup`.

+To restore the latest backup to `/mnt/restore` you'd run `duply automysqlbackup restore /mnt/restore`.